-Harrington’s is quickly becoming a household name in the field of dog nutrition and offer premium quality foods with healthy ingredients at supermarket prices.
-As they’ve gained more awareness they’ve been able to lower their prices and appear in supermarkets such as Asda, Tesco and Sainsbury’s.
+Harrington’s is quickly becoming a household name in the field of dog nutrition and offers premium quality foods with healthy ingredients at supermarket prices.
+These are now a well known pet brand featuring in supermarkets up and down the UK; the price on Amazon is competitive though.
 As such, they are now one of the cheapest providers of quality foods – we like to think of them as the Skoda of the pet brands.

-Their offering of wet food is similar in texture as Forthglade’s which is like a solid paste.
+Their offering is similar in texture as Forthglade which is more like a pate.
 Not dripping wet like tinned food but moist chunks.
 It smells great to us which usually translates to tastes great for our dogs.
-The ingredients for Harrington’s wet food is grain free, free from artificial colours, flavours and preservatives and offer a few different flavours – chicken, duck, salmon and turkey so there’s a bit of everything available.
+Harrington’s is grain free and free from artificial colours, flavours and preservatives and offer a few different meat flavours – chicken, duck, salmon and turkey so there’s a bit of everything available.
 They also offer a mixed pack so you can have some of all – this can be handy if you’re buying for the first time to know which one your dog loves the most.

-To conclude, Harrington’s wet food is definitely a brand you should be checking out and a strong contender as the best rated wet food thanks to quality ingredients and a very generous price point.
+To conclude, Harrington’s is definitely a brand you should be checking out and a strong contender as the best wet dog option thanks to quality ingredients and a very generous price point.

 5. Lily’s Kitchen Wet Food for Dogs Review

-Lily’s Kitchen as a brand is fast growing throughout the UK and you can find it in most well-stocked supermarket these days.
-Similar to Orijen it’s made with natural ingredients but it is meat based – this one is venison, pheasant and salmon.
-A combination which would please any human let a lone a pooch!
-The common denominator with the wet dog foods included in this page is that they aren’t horribly mass produced with waste cuts of other meat products.
+Lily’s Kitchen as a brand is fast growing throughout the UK and you can find it in most well-stocked supermarkets these days.
+It is grain free and made with natural ingredients with so many meat options to choose from – this one is venison, pheasant and salmon.
+A combination that our dog really seemed to love!
+The common denominator with the products included in this page is that they aren’t horribly mass produced with waste cuts of other meat products.
 You’re keeping your dog in good shape with this selection.

 6. Naturediet Chicken with Vegetables and Rice Dog Food Review

-Naturediet’s Chicken with Vegetables and Rice does come in other flavours but this was one was particularly popular with our Jug.
-Ticks all the boxes of things to look for in dog food and doesn’t have all the bad stuff.
-All of Naturediet’s packs contain at least 60% real meat, brown rice, vegetables, herbs and other natural goodness which is exactly what your dog needs to be fit and healthy.
+Naturediet’s Chicken with Vegetables and Rice does come in other meat flavours but this one was particularly popular with our Jug.
+Natureduet ticks all the boxes when it comes to a high quality and healthy dog food.
+All of Naturediet’s packs contain at least 60% real meat, vegetables and other natural goodness which is exactly what your dog needs to be fit and healthy.

 7. Fish4Dogs Salmon Mousse 4 dogs Review

 Jeff absolutely loves Fish4Dogs stuff, wet and dry.
 But what he loves in particular is the mousse.
-Rich in Omega 3 and made with salmon and seaweed extract this mousse is packed with vitamins, minerals and of course protein.
-Fish is particularly good for a healthy coat.
-Lastly, the Fish4Dogs mousse is extremely easy to consume so it can be a great addition for an elderly dog.
+This grain free salmon meat mousse is rich in Omega 3 and made with 4 simple ingredients: salmon, water, seaweed extract and carrageenan.
+This mousse is packed with vitamins, minerals and of course protein.
+Fish meat is particularly good for a healthy coat.
+Lastly, the Fish4Dogs grain free mousse is extremely easy to consume so it can be a great addition for an elderly dog.

 8. Barking Heads Wet Dog Food Fusspot Salmon Review

-Another salmon based dog food here and one where our Jug, Jeff has tried himself and is absolutely bonkers for.
-The Barking Heads salmon pot is a mousse like food, easy to eat even for a small dog and I assume it tastes great as it is wolfed down as soon as it’s served!
-It ticks all of the boxes and has vegetables and plenty of protein it’s also free of artificial colouring’s, artificial flavourings, artificial preservatives and no GM ingredients.
+Another salmon based dog food here and another favourite for our Jug, Jeff.
+The Barking Heads salmon pot is a mousse consistency and is easy to eat even for a small dog.
+We can only assume it tastes great as Jeff wolfed this down as soon as it was served!
+It ticks all of the boxes: it’s grain free, packed with vegetables and plenty of protein.
+This option is also free of artificial colourings, flavourings, preservatives and no GM ingredients.

 9. Yarrah Dog Food Alu Cup Organic Vegetarian Chunks

-Here’s a good wet food option if your dog is a vegetarian or you’d like your dog to be a vegetarian.
+Here’s a good wet food option if your dog is a vegetarian or you’d like your dog to follow a vegetarian diet.
 Perhaps you are a vegetarian or vegan and feel strongly about animal rights.
 The Yarrah Alu Cup contains soya, peas, carrots in a tasty gravy.
-It’s free of meat (obviously) contains vegetables and soya.
+Not only is this option meat free but it is grain free too and contains vegetables and soya.
 It does contain protein but not as much as the equivalents which include meat.
-Yarrah also do a meat version if you’re interested!
+Yarrah also does a meat version if you’re interested!

 What is wet dog food?

-What to look for in great wet dog food?
+What to look for in the best wet dog meals?

-Not all wet dog foods are made equal, sadly.
-There are some that are so processed and awful that it would be dangerous to feed to a dog regularly and akin to eating McDonal’s as every meal, every day- think Super Size Me.
-So here’s a list of what you should look for to always be included in the best wet dog food.
+Sadly, not all wet dog food is made equally.
+There are some that are so processed and awful that it would be dangerous to feed a dog regularly and akin to eating McDonald’s as every meal, every day- think Super Size Me.
+So here’s a list of what you should look for to always be included in the best options.

 Grains will almost definitely be included in the dog food but what you need to take a look at is to make sure they are whole and unprocessed.

-As carnivorous animals dog don’t need fruits and vegetables in their diet but a little helping in their meat based food can go a long way.
+As carnivorous animals, dogs don’t need fruits and vegetables in their diet but a little helping in their meat based food can go a long way.
 If you don’t feed them vegetables and vegetables are not present in the wet or dry food then as a responsible owner you’d need to find that elsewhere.

 Complete and Balanced